Helpful Information For Our Clients

 There is still work to be done.
 If your case is approved by the administrative law judge in a written decision, a copy will be sent to both you and the attorney.
 Crowe & Shanahan will send you a letter with detailed information.
 Your attorney will want to speak with you about this favorable decision.
 The attorney will normally be able to give you information on your payment rates, how far back benefits will go, Medicare and Medicaid issues, and the time it takes to process payments.

 - In most cases, you will be entitled to a lump sum of back pay.
 Your lawyer will explain to you when your back pay starts and why.

-- You are not entitled Social Security payments for the first five full calendar months of disability.
+- You are not entitled to Social Security payments for the first five full calendar months of disability.
 That is called the waiting period.